Dim Sum Braised Chicken Feet with Black Bean Sauce

 Dim-Sum Style Braised Chicken Feet with Black Bean Sauce

-Heat up the oil, and drop in the dry chicken feet.
-After 5-8 minutes, remove and drain on paper towels.
+Heat the oil and drop in the dry chicken feet.
+After they are golden brown, remove them and drain on paper towels or wire rack.

 Raw Chicken Feet